trumant/gemara/README.md

 #### Layer 4 Schema

-The SCI [Layer 4 Schema](./schemas/layer-4.cue) describes the machine-readable format of Layer 4 evaluation results.
+The Gemara [Layer 4 Schema](./schemas/layer-4.cue) describes the machine-readable format of Layer 4 evaluation results.

 The schema allows evaluations to be mapped to Layer 2 controls by their unique identifiers.

-The SCI go module provides Layer 2 support for writing assessments that can write results in this schema.
-The work to add go module Layer 4 support for reading and writing assessments data is planned in [issue 30](https://github.com/revanite-io/sci/issues/30), but not completed.
+The Gemara go module provides Layer 2 support for writing assessments that can write results in this schema.
+The work to add go module Layer 4 support for reading and writing assessments data is planned in [issue 30](https://github.com/revanite-io/gemara/issues/30), but not completed.

 ### Layer 5: Enforcement